AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-infopanelpopup.md

  </tbody>
 </table>

-Example - set up 300 x 200 pixels info panel dialog that is centered in the viewer area; has 40 pixels padding at the top and 10 pixels padding on all other sides, a light gray background, and a 10 pixel border radius and drop shadow.
+Example - To set up 300 x 200 pixels info panel dialog box that is centered in the viewer area.
+It has 40 pixels padding at the top and 10 pixels padding on all other sides, a light gray background, and a 10 pixel border radius and drop shadow.

 ```
 .s7ecatalogviewer .s7infopanelpopup .s7overlay {